ShaikSohailHasan/FDS_Assignment/README.md

 Human Activity Recognition using Flutter and LSTMs (Google Colab)

 There are two Files / Projects --> 1) HAR with Flutter 2) HAR with Google Colab
-1) To Download the files for the App, go to: - https://drive.google.com/drive/folders/1dz7zBkJviUxgHTWGfUcb2KEyTu-CoiiC?usp=sharing
+1) HAR with Flutter --> To Download the files for the App, go to: - https://drive.google.com/drive/folders/1dz7zBkJviUxgHTWGfUcb2KEyTu-CoiiC?usp=sharing
-2) Files provided in the GitHUB page
+2) HAR with Google Colab --> Files provided in the GitHUB page

 Supervisor:
 Dr. Siddhaling Urolagin,